GuechtouliAnis/Football-Data-Scraping/Features Explained.md

     KP                  -   Key passes (passes directly leading to a shot) P_into_fin3rd       -   Completed passes entering the final 3rd P_into_PA           -   Passes into penalty area
-    C_into_PA           -   Crosses into penlaty area
+    C_into_PA           -   Crosses into penalty area
     prog_passes         -   Progressive passes
                             (Completed passes that move the ball towards opp goal at least 10 yards from its furthest point in the last 6 passes+comp passes into penalty area)